FORTH-ICS-INSPIRE/artemis/README.md

 ## Min. technical requirements of testing server/VM (TBD)

 * CPU: 4 cores
-* RAM: 4-8 GB
+* RAM: 4 GB
-* HDD: 30 GB
+* HDD: 100 GB
-* NETWORK: 2 network interfaces
+* NETWORK: 1 public-facing network interface
 * OS: Ubuntu Linux 16.04+
+* SW PACKAGES: docker-ce and docker-compose should be pre-installed and docker should have sudo privileges, if only non-sudo user is allowed
-* Other: SW package manager, SSH server (optional)
+* Other: SSH server (optional)

 Moreover, one needs to configure the following firewall rules related to the testing server/VM (TBD):